 This nerve error causes other changes such as to blood vessels and the gut making light seem too bright, noise too loud, and so on.

 Migraine aura happens when these nerve changes trigger a wave (called depolorisation) that spreads over the cortex (outer lining, or nerve cell layer) of the brain.
 This causes the “positive” symptoms such as visual changes (often flashing lights), numbness and tingling.
 We describe this more in our factsheet about Aura.

 The underlying cause is not yet certain, but most experts think there is an error in ion channels on nerve membranes, which makes the nerve malfunction.
 The ion channel disorder is presumably genetic, but the triggers of attacks are environmental.

 Migraine also associates with a relative shortage of the brain chemical serotonin (also called 5-hydroxytriptamine or 5HT), in the brainstem.
 The same chemical change in the mid part of the brain causes insomnia and fatigue; and at the front of the brain causes stress.
-This is why migraine associates with stress, but is not caused by stress.

 In many, but not all people it is possible to identify and avoid migraine triggers.

-    Migraine likes a regular biorhythm.
+Migraine likes a regular routine.

 Irregular or skipped meals should be avoided.
 People with migraine should take a fibre-containing breakfast within an hour of getting up, before leaving home for work or school.
 Eat little and often.

 Some people think dehydration can trigger migraine.
 This is easy to avoid.